 Beardbrand is a Shopify example that started off as a blog sharing their knowledge of growing and styling beards.
 Eventually, they started their own business selling products associated with beards.
 You can see that their top pages are blog posts that are getting large amounts of traffic.

 Although those articles aren’t necessarily selling things, they are providing great content.
-This brings many people to their sites and eventually buy their products.
+This brings many people to their sites and eventually buys their products.
 These articles do this by internally linking to their collection or product page.
 You can find these links in the navigation bar or spread them out through the article text.

-Like I mentioned in the searcher’s intent section, people who are searching for recommendations are at the top of the sales funnel and blog posts are a good way to satisfy their interests.
+As I mentioned in the searcher’s intent section, people who are searching for recommendations are at the top of the sales funnel and blog posts are a good way to satisfy their interests.
 Once they’re on your blog, there is a good chance they will continue or come back to your Shopify to look at the product your blog recommended.

 Blogging sounds like a great idea, but you don’t have time to spare.
 Don’t worry

 For example, Beardbrand has multiple articles that talk about how to take care of your beard or mustache.
 These blogs then have internal links via relevant keywords in their article back to their home page and even other articles.
-Google will see this semantic relationship and boost Beardbrand’s authority on the subject of beards, mustaches, etc. Google will then trust Beardbrand more on the topic of men’s beard and put them on the top of its search result.
+Google will see this semantic relationship and boost Beardbrand’s authority on the subject of beards, mustaches, etc. Google will then trust Beardbrand more on the topic of men’s beard and put them at the top of its search result.

 Optimize your Blog